TalhoukLab/nanostringr/README.md

 -   NanoStringQC: Computes quality assurance metrics.
 -   HKnorm: Performs log (base 2) transformation and normalization to Housekeeping Genes
 -   refMethod: Performs batch effect correction using the reference-based strategie

+A vignette that reproduces most of the analyses in the paper is included.